SirZenith/mongosh.nvim/doc/mongosh-nvim.md

 with `replacement` set to value of document specifyed by `collection` and `id` in database.
-- Refresh operation for edit result buffer is to make `replaceOne` call with the content in the buffer that created it.
-If such buffer no longer exists, buffer will use script of last successful run cached in buffer meta.
+- Refresh operation for edit result buffer is to make `replaceOne` call with the script of last successful run cached in buffer meta, if no such cache were found, content in the buffer that created it will be used.

 ## Query